High Dimensional Gaussian Graphical Regression Models with Covariates: Introduction

 The rest of the article is organized as follows.
 Section \ref{sec:model} introduces the Gaussian graphical regression model and Section \ref{sec:estimation} discusses model estimation with known mean coefficients.
 Section \ref{sec:theory} investigates theoretical properties of the estimator from Section \ref{sec:estimation}.
 Section \ref{sec:extension} presents a two-step estimation procedure and the related theoretical properties with unknown mean coefficients.
-Section \ref{sec:simulation} reports the simulation results, and Section \ref{sec:realdata} conducts a co-expression QTL analysis using a brain cancer genomic data set.
+Section \ref{sec:simulation} reports the simulation results, and Section \ref{sec:realdata} conducts a co-expression QTL analysis using a brain cancer genomics data set.
 Section \ref{sec:discussion} concludes the paper with a brief discussion.
-All of the technical proofs and lemmas are relegated to the Supplementary Materials.